-Several proposals for applying means testing to Social Security benefits have been made, but the proposal that has gained the most public attention came from the Concord Coalition, a bipartisan group of fiscal conservatives.
-The Concord Coalition made its proposal, which it calls "affluence testing," in the mid-1990s and has not updated it recently, so some of the specific dollar thresholds are now outdated.
-Under affluence testing as originally proposed, Social Security benefits would begin to be reduced if family income exceeds \$40,000 with reductions reaching 85 percent if family income exceeds \$120,000.
+The first means testing proposal to gain wide-spread public attention came from the Concord Coalition, a bipartisan group of fiscal conservatives, which it calls "affluence testing."
+Under affluence testing as originally proposed by the Concord Coalition, Social Security benefits would begin to be reduced if family income exceeds \$40,000 with reductions reaching 85 percent if family income exceeds \$120,0001.